stanfordjournalism/unix-workbench/README.md

 ### Data wrangling

-[csvkit](https://csvkit.readthedocs.io/en/latest/) is a collection of Python utilities that allows you to more easily wrangle data.
+[csvkit](https://csvkit.readthedocs.io/en/latest/) is a collection of command-line utilities that allows you to more easily wrangle data.

-Here's an [example script](csvkit_wrangle_budgets.sh) that merges yearly budget files into a single CSV.
+Here's an [example script](csvkit_wrangle_budgets.sh) that merges yearly budget files into a single CSV and adds population data.

 > NOTE: The tool is written in Python and the install can be flaky at times.
-It's worth the headaches, so reach out if you have trouble installing.
+It's worth the headaches so reach out if you have trouble installing.

 ## Reference